nicarq/sovereign-sdk/examples/demo-rollup/stf/README.md

 ### Exposing RPC

-Your modules implement rpc methods via the `rpc_gen` macro, in order to enable the full-node to expose them, annotate the `Runtime` with `expose_rpc`.
+Your modules optionally implement RPC methods via the `rpc_gen` macro, in order to enable the full-node to expose them, annotate the `Runtime` with `expose_rpc`.
 In the example above, you can see how to use the `expose_rpc` macro on the `native` `Runtime`.

 ## Make Full Node Integrations Simpler with the State Transition Runner: